brunoroncete/gym-project/README.md

 ### Typography

-- The Oswald font is used throughout the website with Sans Serif.+
+- The Oswald font is used throughout the website with Sans Serif.

 ## Existing Features